 In 2013 my family went on a five week holiday to New Zealand to visit relatives and see the sights.
 It was our big, family, once-in-a-lifetime-kinda-thing, holiday.
 Schools, colleges, work, family and money all aligned to see us travel from Glasgow to Auckland, Whangaparoera, Bay of Islands and (I’m not making this up) Big Manly Beach!
 The trip was a chance to relax from a stressful few years, and spend some time thinking about what the future might hold.

 When the production company filming Lord of the Rings built the Hobbiton set for ‘Fellowship of the Ring’ they did so on a sheep farm in the middle of New Zealand’s north island.
-The New Zealand army helped build the road and the townscape, and filming took place over about 3 months in 1999/2000 (in what was New Zealand’s summer).
+The New Zealand army helped build the road and the set, and filming took place over about 3 months in 1999/2000 (in what was New Zealand’s summer).
 After filming was finished, the idea was that everything was to be ripped out and the farmland returned to its original state.
-However, the restoration work was delayed (from what I remember it was by bad weather) and the farmer noticed that local folks wanted to come up and have a look round the old set.
+However, the restoration work was delayed (from what I remember the guide said, it was by bad weather) and the farmer noticed that local folks wanted to come up and have a look round the old set.
 After the LotR films were released proper tours started.
 When the set was rebuilt for the filming of the Hobbit, it was left standing and re-opened as a tourist attraction: Hobbiton.
 In what I thought was a nice touch, they rebuilt the Green Dragon after it was burnt down for the ‘Scourging of the Shire‘ scene (seen by Frodo in Galadriel’s mirror), even although it wasn’t needed for the Hobbit movie

 A flagon in the Dragon